nyje/visual-bots/README.md

 ![x7](/textures/vbots_number_7.png)
 ![x8](/textures/vbots_number_8.png)
 ![x9](/textures/vbots_number_9.png)
-The Multiplyers work the same for all commands except speed (explained above).
+The Multipliers work the same for all commands except speed (explained above).
 For all other commands (including call sub-program commands) they make that command run multiple times.

 ## Example1